Recent Examples of vampire bat from the Web

 Thanks to a local anesthetic in their spit, vampire bats are able to drink blood from their prey without being detected.

 Bats have long been among the world’s most despised animals, due largely to myth and Hollywood’s fascination with vampire bats.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'vampire bat.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 VAMPIRE BAT Defined for English Language Learners

 Definition of vampire bat for English Language Learners

 : a bat from Central and South America that sucks the blood of people and animals

-What made you look up vampire bat?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up vampire bat?
+Please tell us where you read or heard it (including the quote, if possible).